the94air/apollo-graphql-typeorm/README.md

-# Apollo GraphQL and TypeORM
+# Mercurius GraphQL and TypeORM

 Steps to run this project: